epfl-ada/ada-2023-project-teamcajare2023/README.md

 Knowing that women are treated differently in the movie industry, we are interested to dig deeper:
 - Explore quantitatively the extend of the inequalities in the representation of women in movies: How younger are the actresses compared to the actors?
 What is the difference in the proportion of actresses and actors?
 What genres are more prone to inequalities?
 - Explore qualitatively how women are represented in the movies through the character types of female and male roles: what are the typical roles?
 How have they evolved?
-- Understand how movies with higher proportions of women are recieved by the public: are those movies more or less popular?
+- Understand how movies with higher proportions of women are received by the public: are those movies more or less popular?
 How are they rated?
 Do they really have less commercial success than movies with more men?
 - Analyse those differences around three geographical areas we have chosen (United States of America, India and Europe): are the preconceived ideas about Hollywood, Bollywood and European movie industries true when it comes to the roles of women in the plot?

 ## Proposed additional datasets

 **IMDb ratings**: IMDb (an acronym for Internet Movie Database) is an [online database](https://datasets.imdbws.com/) of information related to films, television series and more, where users can rate the films they watch from 1 to 10.
 We are mainly interested in the IMDb average score and number of votes per movie.
 The IMDb title basics and title ratings datasets have been found on IMDb (title.ratings.tsv and title.basics.tsv).

-**Oscar awards**: From a [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we use the list of films that were awared by the Academy Awards.
+**Oscar awards**: From a [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we use the list of films that were awarded by the Academy Awards.
 These awards are an international recognition of excellence in cinematic achievements.
 The various category winners are awarded a copy of a golden statuette, commonly referred to by its nickname "Oscar".

-**Bechdel Test**: JEANNE DESCRIPTION
+**Bechdel Test**: The Bechdel test is a measure of representation of women in film.
+We used the [Bechdel Kaggle dataset](https://www.kaggle.com/datasets/treelunar/bechdel-test-movies-as-of-feb-28-2023) to obtain the test results for several thousands of film.
+For each film we have a rating from 1 to 3 where 1 means a movie has two female characters but they do not talk to each other, 2 means a movie has two women talking but they talk about men and 3 means completely passing the Bechdel Test.

 ## Methods